twhipple/Cats_and_Dogs_Classification_CNN/README.md

 ## Intro
 My first CNN using color images.
 The idea is to build a model that can recognize the difference between cat and dog images.

+10000 .jpg image files - 217.23 MB.
+Broken up into a Training set (8000 images) and a Testing set (2000 images).
+Each of these sets are split evenly into a Cats folder and a Dogs folder.

 ## README Outline